koliseoapi/help/content/agenda/agenda.md

 After the event has taken place, the attendees can watch the recordings from the agenda page, and download the slides.

 Koliseo support automatic **recording highlights**, which are bookmarks of the most relevant moments of the session.
 These highlights are generated automatically by the system and can be used to quickly navigate through the session recording.
 Recording highlights is a feature that is available by invite only, so please contact us if you are interested in using it for your event.

+## Embed the agenda

+You can embed the agenda in your own website by using an iframe.
+To see an example, visit [the web integration demo](https://github.com/koliseoapi/web-integration-demo).
+Be aware of the following limitations, though:

+- The embedded agenda will not support deep linking (links to specific sessions).
+- The headers of columns and rows will not be sticky.

+In order to embed the agenda, you must configure your website domain as an **Authorized Domain** in the event settings.

 ## What's next